-NRS 193.165 is the Nevada law that increases the sentence for use of a deadly weapon (such as a gun or knife) in the commission of a felony, unless use of the weapon was already an element of the crime.
+Nevada NRS § 193.165 is the Nevada law that increases the sentence when you use of a deadly weapon (such as a gun or knife) in the commission of a felony, unless the use of the weapon was already an element of the crime.
 This deadly weapon enhancement can double a criminal sentence, adding an additional 1-to-20 years of prison time.

 In this article, our Las Vegas criminal defense attorneys discuss: